 If the "import Bio" line fails, Biopython is not installed.
+Note that those are double underscores before and after version.
 If the second line fails, your version is very out of date.

-If the version string ends with a plus, you don't have an official release, but a snapshot of the in development code.
+If the version string ends with a plus like "1.66+", you don't have an official release, but an old snapshot of the in development code after that version was released.
+This naming was used until June 2016 in the run-up to Biopython 1.68..